mnit-rtmc/iris/docs/dms.md

   * only patterns containing **NO** [action tags]

-When an operator chooses a pattern, a series of selectors is populated with [message lines], depending on the [fillable text rectangles].
+When an operator chooses a pattern, a series of selectors is populated with [message line]s, depending on the [fillable text rectangles].
 Any lines which are too wide to fit the sign are [abbreviated] as necessary.

 The selectors may also allow **free-form text** entry, depending on the